 You can now apply online for free school meals if you satisfy the requirements detailed below.
 If your application is successful then the school or schools that your child or children attend will be informed and will be awarded additional funding.
-If your child receives free school meals because they are in reception, year 1 or 2, you should still complete this application, doing so will secure extra funding for your child's school and will mean that your child retains eligibility for free school meals for longer.
+If your child receives free school meals because they are in reception, year one or year two, you should still complete this application.
+This will secure extra funding for your child's school and will mean that your child retains eligibility for free school meals for longer.

 Why should I apply for a free school meal?